jason-kerney/blog/_drafts/2023-01-27-consent-for-change.md

 ## Showing up is not enough

-If our goal is engagement then we need to worry about meaningful consent.
+If our goal is engagement, then we need to worry about meaningful consent.
 It is not enough that an employee shows up for whatever we have scheduled to facilitate the change.
 There are a lot of reasons a person may show up that have nothing to do with giving consent.
 They may be afraid of being viewed as a lesser employee when raises come out.
 They may be afraid of missing out.
 They may simply want a break from their job.

 Having people in the room is a starting place to speak about consent.
 It gives us the opportunity to ask for consent, but we still need to ask for it.